vadiminshakov/autonomy/README.md

 # Autonomy – AI Coding Agent in Go

-This repository is a small experimental project that explores building an AI-powered coding assistant in Golang.
+An experimental AI coding assistant written in Go.

 ## Prerequisites